-Note that because these accessories fit into the T-slot bed, they are not compatible with Kickstarter Othermills.
+Note: Because these accessories fit into the T-slot bed, they aren't compatible with Kickstarter Othermills.

 Tall Alignment Bracket

-- It can be used to precisely locate the corner of your material, just like the thin alignment bracket that ships with every milling machine.
+- Helping to precisely locate the corner of your material, just like the thin alignment bracket that ships with every milling machine